 - Account Not Found

-- A legible photocopy of the DL photo and/or the photograph of the individual cashing the check if available.
+- A legible photocopy or photograph of the driver’s license photo and/or the photograph of the individual cashing the check if available.

 You will need to complete a worthless check affidavit for each check that you would like to file with the State Attorney’s Office.